commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 systemctl restart commercionetworkd
 ```

-Check the output of the kms logs should vary in this way
+Check the output of the kms.
+Logs should vary in this way

 ```bash
 Jan 11 09:23:14.389  INFO tmkms::session: [commercio-3@tcp://10.1.1.254:26658] connected to validator successfully